plotkopavlo/personal-website/_pages/outreach.md

 - Strategizing various contingency plans to ensure the event could proceed, given the potential challenges arising from the ongoing war in Ukraine

 ## Astronomy Battles Tournament by AstroSendbox
 AstroSendbox is a nationwide Ukrainian astronomy competition designed for high school and undergraduate university students.
-You can learn more on the [official website] https://www.astrosandbox.com/fightsenglis).
+You can learn more on the [official website](https://www.astrosandbox.com/fightsenglis).
 I liaise with sponsors from Germany and assist in organizing the event.
 Additionally, I'm a judge for the tournament.

 ## Judge Committee:
 - International Olympiad on Astronomy and Astrophysics *Ukraine [2022 – Current]*